-Some of our products require relatively scarce raw materials.
-Historically, we have been successful in obtaining the raw materials and other supplies needed in our manufacturing processes.
-For example, aluminum and titanium are important raw materials used in certain of our Aeronautics and Space programs.
-Long-term agreements have helped enable a continued supply of these materials.
-In addition, carbon fiber is an important ingredient in composite materials used in our Aeronautics programs, such as the F-35 aircraft.
-We rely on other companies to provide materials, components and products, including advanced microelectronics such as semiconductors, and to perform a portion of the services that are provided to our customers under the terms of most of our contracts.
-During 2022, the COVID-19 pandemic, supply chain challenges, and increased demand caused global semiconductor chip shortages, extended lead times and pricing escalations and these are expected to continue in 2023.
+Some of our products require relatively scarce raw materials, such as rare earth minerals.
+Other important materials and components, on which certain of our products rely, include aluminum, titanium, carbon fiber and advanced microelectronics, such as semiconductors.
+We rely on other companies to provide materials, components and products and to perform a portion of the services that are provided to our customers under the terms of most of our contracts.
+Although long-term agreements have historically helped enable a continued supply of these materials, the lingering effects of the COVID-19 pandemic, supply chain challenges, supplier disputes, regulatory restrictions, and inflationary pressures have caused certain parts' shortages, extended lead times and pricing escalations affecting certain sources of supply.
+We continue working to minimize the impact of supply chain challenges on us but many of the challenges are industry wide or caused by geopolitical events and general economic conditions that are outside of our control.
 These supplier disruptions have resulted in delays and increased costs and have adversely affected our program performance and operating results.
+These dynamics are expected to continue in 2024.
 For more information on the risks related to our suppliers and raw materials, see Item 1A - Risk Factors.